MayaOH2000/leetcode-solutions/README.md

 - Try to solve 1 problem a day to build problem-solving skills.
 - Track progress and maintain clear, structured notes.
 - Keep code readable and organized for future reference.
+- Recognize and learn common problem-solving patterns (see `patterns.md`).